Share Code for Settled Status: Practical Guide

 What is EU settled status?

-Following the end of free movement between the UK and EU, with the exception of Irish citizens, all EEA and Swiss nationals must hold some form of valid immigration status to be able to work legally in the UK.
+Following the end of free movement between the UK and EU in 2020, with the exception of Irish citizens, all EEA and Swiss nationals must hold some form of valid immigration status to be able to work legally in the UK.
 EEA or Swiss nationals coming to the UK after 1 January 2021 in most cases now need a work visa under the UK’s new points-based immigration system.

 Settled status applies to EUSS applicants where that individual, at the time of application, had lived in the UK for a continuous period of 5 years.
 This will give that person permission to remain indefinitely in the UK free from immigration control.